SCAI Releases Practical, Technical Advice for Primary PCI in STEMI

 The statement, which was led by writing chair Jacqueline Tamis-Holland, MD (Cleveland Clinic, OH), and co-chair Yader Sandoval, MD (Minneapolis Heart Institute/Abbott Northwestern Hospital, MN), provides practical advice for working physicians, including directions on how to handle trickier clinical scenarios, such as dealing with a large thrombus burden or no-reflow phenomenon encountered during the procedure.

-“Clinical guidelines have really become very patient-oriented, but they don’t get into details regarding technical aspects of care,” Tamis-Holland told TCTMD.
-“They also don’t go into things that don’t have a lot of evidence, such as activating the cath lab before hospital arrival or when to bypass the emergency department.
-We felt it was important to emphasize the way we should manage these STEMI patients, particularly in the cath lab where there's very few guideline recommendations and a lot of variability from physician to physician.”
+“Clinical guidelines are patient focused, and often don’t get into details regarding the technical aspects of care,” Tamis-Holland told TCTMD.
+“Additionally, clinical practice guidelines often don’t provide recommendations for care when there is limited evidence to support the recommendations such as when to bypass the emergency department.
+We felt it was important to emphasize the best practices for how best to manage patents with STEMI, particularly in the cath lab where there are few guideline recommendations and a lot of variability in practice from physician to physician.”

 Published this week in JSCAI, the paper outlines standard equipment required of every cardiac catheterization laboratory performing primary PCI, including plaque modification tools, microcatheters, transvenous pacing, guide extension devices, and aspiration catheters.
 It’s also recommended that centers have intravascular ultrasound or optical coherence tomography on hand to assess lesion morphology and to guide PCI.
 Mechanical support for cases of refractory shock also is strongly recommended.

-Intracoronary imaging is necessary to understand the mechanisms underlying stent thrombosis or stent failure when it occurs, the statement notes.
-In situations where it’s thought STEMI might have a nonatherosclerotic origin, such as in cases of epicardial vasospasm, spontaneous coronary artery dissection, coronary embolism, or MI without obstructive coronary arteries, intracoronary imaging can also help in assessing lesions and understanding the cause of the infarction.
+Intracoronary imaging is necessary to understand the mechanisms underlying stent thrombosis or stent failure when it occurs.
+In situations where it’s thought STEMI might have a nonatherosclerotic origin, such as in cases of epicardial vasospasm, spontaneous coronary artery dissection, coronary embolism, or MI without obstructive coronary arteries, intracoronary imaging can also help in assessing lesions and better understand the potential mechanism of the infarction.

 ‘Achilles’ Heel of STEMI Care’